yuchild/course_repo/README.md

 The capstone weeks are reserved for your capstone projects (see below).
 You will scrum with your peers during this time, participate in mock job interiews, and at the end of the week present your project to either your peers and instructors (capstones 1 & 2), or the data science community in the capstone showcase (capstone 3).

-The final week is reserved for finishing your capstone and Career Services deliverables, presenting at the capstone showcase, and graduating.
+The final week is reserved for finishing your capstone, completing Career Services deliverables, presenting at the capstone showcase, and graduating.

 To jump to a week of interest, click on the link.